Fees and charges

 - applications for an internal review of a SACAT decision - these are called ‘internal review applications’.

 The fees are different depending on what legislation the application is made under.
-For a list of the fees, see the Fee Schedule.

 Some types of proceedings are exempt from fees with exceptions.
 There are no application fees for:

 - Consent to medical treatment and palliative care